 The list of Government measures supporting Business.
-Last update June 22, 2020.
+Last update February 22, 2022.

-Government measures supporting business, COVID-19, as of June 22
+Government measures supporting business, COVID-19

 economic measures supporting business approved by czech authorities (valid)

 Programs introduced by the new Government (in office since mid-January 2022)

 The government approved programs of targeted support - Covid-Uncovered Costs, Sector Support, Covid 2022-Sector Support, Covid-Bus and Covid-Christmas Markets - for businesses hit by measures to counter the coronavirus pandemic.
 Sectors to be supported cover tourism, including catering and accommodation, sports, cultural events and congresses, Christmas markets, and bus tour operators.

 On Monday, February 21, 2022 the Ministry of Transport launched a program to support entrepreneurs in bus transport.
 The aim is to mitigate the effects of the Covid-19 pandemic on tour operators and compensate them for the sales and revenue drop.
 A total of CZK 400 million is allocated in the program.
 The call for applications was launched, applications can be submitted from February 28 until March 31, 2022.

 Programs stil running (since 2020-2021):

 Compensation Bonus for self-employed and business with 1-2 owners